-Recalling Principle 3a: In allocating commercial marine fisheries resources, preference needs to be given to Nunavummiut and to operations providing direct benefits to Nunavut's economy (NLCA S.5.6.45), the following allocation criteria will be applied:
+Recalling Principle 3: In allocating commercial marine fisheries resources, preference needs to be given to:

+- a.
+Nunavummiut and operations providing direct benefits to Nunavut's economy (Agreement S.5.6.45); - b.
+Communities within the Region adjacent to the resource, particularly within the NSA (Agreement S.15.3.7); - c.
+Economically viable fishing enterprises; and - d.
+Enterprises that can demonstrate a historical connection to a particular fishery.

+The following allocation criteria will be applied:

-7.3.1 Identify Employment of Nunavummiut, especially Inuit
+7.4.1 Identify Employment of Nunavummiut, especially Inuit (22 points).

-7.3.1a Demonstrate Inuit employment as percentage of total employment, Inuit employment expenses as percentage of total employment expenses.
-See Appendix D: Table 1
+7.4.1a.
+Demonstrate Inuit employment as percentage of total employment, Inuit employment expenses as percentage of total employment expenses.